 Before launching into the state-specific laws for emotional support animals (ESAs) and service animals (SA), it’s worth noting the differences between them.

 As its name suggests, emotional support animals provide comfort and support to their handler.
-These special creatures are not to be confused with therapy animals that often work with a group of people — say, in a care home.
-ESAs are usually assigned to one handler and will accompany them in social and public places.
+These special creatures are not to be confused with therapy animals that often work with a group of people — say, in a care home; ESAs are assigned to one handler.

 The primary role of an ESA is to provide an ongoing sense of comfort and security.
 These animals are particularly useful for handlers who require emotional support due to a mental health issue or following a traumatic event.
 However, while ESAs are beneficial for physical and mental health support, their role is more like a pet than a service animal.